I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 4) Watch/read/listen to something inspiring:

-I also just listened to an inspiring Sounds True podcast: “Our Evolutionary Leap” with Lynne Twist.
+I also just listened to an inspiring Sounds True podcast: “Our Evolutionary Leap” with Lynn Twist.
 In it she talks about “creating a world that works for everyone.”
-And how we’re being invited by life “to dream big now.”
+That interview shifted me out of “What’s wrong the world?” into “We’re part of something so much bigger.”

-Take it from me, all these little hits of joy & inspiration work.
-And over the last week, have helped me hold onto hope.
+Take it from me, all these little hits of joy and inspiration help.

 5) Practice loving-kindness: